Program Overview

 Florida State’s graduate programs in Curriculum and Instruction: Science Education will prepare you to address current issues related to learning, teaching, and policy in science education through research.
 In this program, you’ll learn best practices in science education through interdisciplinary experiences that foster collaboration between education and the sciences.
 As a student here, you’ll be part of a close-knit group of scholars within a major research university.
 You’ll learn alongside outstanding faculty who will treat you as a colleague with relevant experience and expertise.

 We offer an online master’s degree in Curriculum and Instruction: Science Education for currently practicing teachers.
-We also offer face-to-face master’s and specialist degrees for individuals who want to perfect their science teaching and/or explore the world of science education research.
+We also offer a face-to-face master’s degree for individuals who want to perfect their science teaching and/or explore the world of science education research.

 The doctoral program in Curriculum and Instruction: Science Education is designed to maximize interactions between faculty and students and focus on current issues of research and practice.
 It also provides you with considerable flexibility as you pursue your goals and interests.
 The program also features scaffolded teaching and research apprenticeships to allow you to become a productive researcher and scholar of science education and teacher education.